Medical Peer Reviews and Medical De-Credentialing Boards – Military Defense Lawyer

 Adverse military credentials actions can be initiated based on allegations of misconduct, incompetence, or medical care that violates the applicable standard of care.
 Such actions could have a significant impact on the military medical provider’s license and career (promotion and assignments) – and could even lead to administrative discharge/separation, particularly in this time of military drawdowns.
 Negative results in these actions follow a military medical provider into medical practice in the civilian community as well.
 Because of this, having an experienced and aggressive defense attorney on your side is absolutely vital in these military cases.

-Attorney Richard V. Stevens represents military members/doctors/medical providers facing QAI, medical de-credentialing, suspensions, and/or abeyances.
+Attorney Richard V. Stevens represents military members/doctors/medical providers facing QAI, medical de-credentialing, revocations, suspensions, abeyances, or other limitations.
 Mr. Stevens is a civilian criminal defense attorney, former active duty military JAG lawyer, and former medical malpractice defense lawyer who exclusively practices military law and defends military members stationed around the world who are facing military trials, disciplinary actions, appeals, adverse actions, board hearings, and investigations.

 Star